Brewster, Boston University Terriers take on the Lafayette Leopards - WTOP News

 Easton, Pennsylvania; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Miles Brewster and the Boston University Terriers take on Justin Vander Baan and the Lafayette Leopards in Patriot League action Saturday.
+BOTTOM LINE: Patriot League foes Lafayette and Boston University meet on Saturday.

-The Leopards are 4-4 on their home court.
-Lafayette allows 66.9 points and has been outscored by 4.8 points per game.
+The Leopards have gone 4-4 at home.
+Lafayette is fifth in the Patriot League with 13.2 assists per game led by Mark Butler averaging 3.8.

-The Terriers have gone 2-5 against Patriot League opponents.
-Boston University is eighth in the Patriot League scoring 63.9 points per game and is shooting 39.9%.
+The Terriers are 2-5 in conference play.
+Boston University averages 11.3 turnovers per game and is 2-5 when turning the ball over less than opponents.

-Lafayette’s average of 6.8 made 3-pointers per game this season is only 0.7 fewer made shots on average than the 7.5 per game Boston University allows.
-Boston University averages 63.9 points per game, 3.0 fewer than the 66.9 Lafayette allows to opponents.
+Lafayette’s average of 6.8 made 3-pointers per game this season is only 0.7 fewer made shots on average than the 7.5 per game Boston University gives up.
+Boston University has shot at a 39.9% clip from the field this season, 1.5 percentage points fewer than the 41.4% shooting opponents of Lafayette have averaged.

-TOP PERFORMERS: Vander Baan is scoring 9.7 points per game and averaging 4.9 rebounds for the Leopards.
-Eric Sondberg is averaging 1.5 made 3-pointers over the last 10 games for Lafayette.
+TOP PERFORMERS: Justin Vander Baan is averaging 9.7 points and 2.6 blocks for the Leopards.
+Butler is averaging 10.7 points over the last 10 games for Lafayette.

-Brewster is scoring 9.8 points per game and averaging 3.7 rebounds for the Terriers.
-Anthony Morales is averaging 1.7 made 3-pointers over the last 10 games for Boston University.
+Miles Brewster is averaging 9.8 points, 3.2 assists and 1.6 steals for the Terriers.
+Anthony Morales is averaging 9.0 points over the last 10 games for Boston University.

 LAST 10 GAMES: Leopards: 7-3, averaging 62.4 points, 34.4 rebounds, 12.3 assists, 6.4 steals and 4.8 blocks per game while shooting 42.1% from the field.
 Their opponents have averaged 61.2 points per game.